Panache-AI/.github/README.md

 The internet today is a collection of documents designed for human eyes.
 Panache is the infrastructure that makes this web **machine-readable and programmable**, creating a universal control protocol for AI agents.

-Our technology allows any website to become an "agent" that can be understood and piloted by AI, turning any URL into an AI-powered application.
+Our technology allows any website to become an "agent" that can be understood and piloted by AI, turning any URL into an AI-powered micro-application.

 ## 🏗️ The Panache Ecosystem: Our Core Components